alihan98ersoy/Covid-19/README.md

 # Covid-19

-This is covid-19 monitoring application which built with flutter.Test
+This is covid-19 monitoring application which built with flutter.

 ![](Media/media.gif)